vercel/next.js/packages/next/README.md

     ctx.renderPage = () => originalRenderPage({
       // useful for wrapping the whole react tree
       enhanceApp: App => App,
-      // userful for wrapping in a per-page basis
+      // useful for wrapping in a per-page basis
       enhanceComponent: Component => Component
     })